matt123miller/PokerHandEvaluator/README.md

 # PokerHandEvaluator
 ### A system for emulating Texas Hold'em poker using C# and LINQ.
-Originally designed to work with to simulate online poker with an ASP.NET front end and a backend connected to a MySQL database.
+Originally designed to work with to simulate online poker with an ASP.NET front end and a backend connected to a MySQL database in collaboration with [Abdul Kareem](https://twitter.com/Kreemy95).
 The poker part of that project was separated and now adapted as a command line application.
 It is hoped that anybody could employ this code to make a traditional card game and expand it as needs be.
 Can be sumarised as: A `Table` maintains a `Deck` of `Cards` which it deals to `Hand` objects.